jmeade11/FEWD/Class 1/labs/README.md

 3. Change the h1 font-size to 8% of the width of the smaller of the height or width of the viewport so it scales with the screen size!
 4. Select just the words: "MMMMMM COOKIES!!!!" in the Nutrition Information and make them bold
 5. **BONUS** Can you make more of the html background-color show around the outside of the body border?

-## LAB 4: IMAGES
-Instructions:

-Let's add an image of some delicious cookies to our recipe.

-1. Grandma is pretty happy but thinks her recipe page could use some pizzaz.
-Open the the index.html and the styles.css files in the lab4 folder.
-2. Insert the cookie image into the page above the first heading.
-3. Set the image width to be 100% so it scales to fit the width of its container.

-Here's a file for you to use: https://github.com/jmeade11/crashcourse/blob/master/labs/lab4/cookies.jpg?raw=true

-## LAB 5: CLASSES & IDs
-Instructions:

-1. Grandma is pretty much over-the-moon now.
-Let's do a few clean up tasks in our CSS and HTML.
-Open the index.html and styles.css files in lab5 folder.
-2. The h1 is centered, but we want to also center the h4 tag that credits grandma and the paragraph with the link at the bottom of the page.
-3. Let's group each of the main areas of the recipe (ingredients, instructions, and nutrition) inside a set of section tags.
-4. Give each section a corresponding id.

-## LAB 6: FLOATS
-Instructions:

-1. Grandma says it would be a lot easier to read the recipe if you could see both the ingredients list and instructions at the same time.
-Let's open up the css and html files in the lab6 folder and make her happy.
-2. You'll need to set both the ingredients and instruction sections to be 50% in width and then float them both to the left, so they fit next to one another.
-3. Make sure you address the nutrition section so that it doesn't float with the other sections.
-4. Lastly, let's give the nutrition section some additional padding, but just on top!
-Make it 20px.